tisimst/mcerp/README.md

      > Skewness Coefficient...
 0.211835225063
      > Kurtosis Coefficient...
 2.87618465139

-The correlation matrix is roughly what we expected within a few percent.
-We can also see what adding that correlation did (reduced the mean, reduced the variance, increased the skewness, increased the kurtosis).
+We can also see what adding that correlation did: reduced the mean, reduced the variance, increased the skewness, increased the kurtosis.

-If any exceptions appear during this operation, it is likely because the correlation matrix is either not symmetric, not positive-definite, or both.
+If any exceptions appear during this operation, it is likely because the correlation matrix is either not **symmetric**, not **positive-definite**, or both.

 Advanced Example
 ================